An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Preliminaries

 \subsection{Methods}

-We compare our approach with state-of-the-art methods for LL \citep{chaudhry2019tiny, mirzadeh2020understanding}.
-We first consider the \textbf{finetune (FT)} approach, where we simply fine-tune the model on each task in sequence with no additional constraints on learning. \textbf{Elastic weight consolidation (EWC)} \citep{kirkpatrick2017overcoming} is a regularization-based approach that tries to mitigate forgetting by restricting learning to parameters important to previously learned tasks, as measured by the Fisher information matrix. \textbf{A-GEM} \citep{chaudhry2018efficient} and \textbf{episodic replay (ER)} \citep{chaudhry2019tiny} methods augment the base model with episodic memory module which retains examples from the previously seen tasks.
-Following \citep{chaudhry2019tiny}, we retain one example per task per class and randomly select examples for storage. \textbf{Stable SGD} \citep{mirzadeh2020understanding} controls training dynamics by varying the learning rate, learning rate decay, dropout and batch size (see Appendix~\ref{sec:impldetails} for hyperparameter sweep). \cite{prabhu2020gdumb, hussain2021towards} show that the straightforward ER method outperforms all of the previous methods under realistic task-incremental learning setting, and therefore, we compare our approach mainly with ER.
+We compare our approach with state-of-the-art methods for task-incremental lifelong learning \citep{chaudhry2019tiny, mirzadeh2020linear}. \begin{itemize} \item \textit{Finetune (FT)}: The model is sequentially fine-tuned on each task without additional learning constraints. \item \textit{Elastic weight consolidation} (\textit{EWC}; \citealp{kirkpatrick2017overcoming}): A regularization-based approach that tries to mitigate forgetting by restricting learning to parameters important to previously learned tasks, as measured by the Fisher information matrix. \item \textit{Averaged Gradient Episodic Memory} (\textit{A-GEM}; \citealp{chaudhry2018efficient}): A data-based regularization approach that augments the base model with an episodic memory module that retains examples from the previously seen tasks, and during training, uses these stored examples to enforce a constraint on the gradients, ensuring that the model does not forget previously learned tasks. \item \textit{Episodic replay} (\textit{ER}; \citealp{chaudhry2019tiny}): This approach involves the use of a replay buffer to store and replay past experiences during training.
+This enables the model to revisit and learn from previously seen examples, mitigating catastrophic forgetting and enhancing its ability to retain knowledge across multiple tasks.
+Following \citet{chaudhry2019tiny}, we retain one example per task per class and randomly select examples for storage. \citet{prabhu2020gdumb, hussain2021towards} show that the straightforward ER method outperforms all of the previous methods under realistic task-incremental learning settings, and therefore, we compare our approach mainly with ER. \item \textit{Stable SGD} \citep{mirzadeh2020understanding}: This method alters the training process by adjusting hyperparameters such as learning rate, batch size, learning rate decay, and dropout regularization (see Appendix~\ref{sec:impldetails} for hyperparameter sweep).
+The goal is to introduce inherent noise in the stochastic gradients, resulting in convergence to wide regions within the loss landscape, which in turn leads to reduced forgetting during continual learning. \item \textit{Mode Connectivity SGD} (\textit{MC-SGD}; \citealp{mirzadeh2020linear}): This approach restricts the minima of continual learning within a region of low loss by all previous minima.
+MC-SGD can be viewed as a combination of both regularization and replay-based methods in continual learning as it uses a small replay buffer to approximate a low-loss path for previous tasks. \end{itemize}